EricThomson/practical_python/getting_started.md

-# Practial Python Week 0: Getting Started
+# Practical Python Week 0: Getting Started
 <img width = "350" src="./images/hazel.png" align="right">

 Welcome to **Practical Python**.
 Python is an amazing language: it is powerful, useful, ubiquitous, and relatively easy to learn -- even for beginners.
 This week we will focus mainly on setting up your programming environment, and a little preview of the Python you will learn in Week 1.